okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-case-sign-in-soc-idp/main/index.md

 **What you need**

-* An app that uses the embedded Okta Sign-In Widget and Identity Engine SDK.
+* An app that uses the embedded Okta Sign-In Widget and Identity Engine SDK
 * [Okta org already set up for a social IdP use case](/docs/guides/oie-embedded-common-org-setup/-/main/#set-up-your-okta-org-for-a-social-idp-use-case)
 * [Set up the Sign-In Widget and SDK for your own app](/docs/guides/oie-embedded-common-download-setup-app/nodejs/main/#set-up-the-sign-in-widget-and-sdk-for-your-own-app)